jahnvisikligar/NLP_LLMS/Sentiment_analysis/Sentiment analysis using BERT model.md

-# Sentiment analysis using BERT model
+# Sentiment analysis using the BERT model

 I used the BERT model to implement sentiment analysis in this project.
 I used PyTorch and the Hugging Face transformers library to fine-tune a pre-trained DistilBERT model.
 The model was trained on a small dataset of 10,000 IMDB movie reviews.